 Policy analysts rely on strong critical thinking, writing, and research skills as they formulate statements about the nature and impact of proposals for public policy.

 Like political science majors, policy analysts must devise a sound thesis and build a persuasive argument for or against the adoption of a particular policy initiative.
 In addition, analysts use their understanding of the political and legislative process to enlist the support of individuals who can help advance initiatives.

 Salary: According to PayScale, the average salary for a policy analyst is $59,135.
 In terms of salary range, the top 10% earn $82,000 or higher and the bottom 10% earn $42,000 or less.

 2. Legislative Assistant

-Legislative assistants tap the writing and verbal skills developed by the political science major to coordinate communication with constituents and inform them about developments within their district.
+Legislative assistants tap into the writing and verbal skills developed by the political science major to coordinate communication with constituents and inform them about developments within their district.

-They assess the interest of constituents about current political issues and present the views of their elected officials within a positive framework.
+They assess the interest of constituents regarding current political issues and present the views of their elected officials within a positive framework.
 Legislative assistants respond to constituent inquiries and help to resolve problems of citizens within their jurisdiction.

-Legislative assistants research policy issues, track legislation and survey the positions of other legislators on pending legislation.
+Legislative assistants research policy issues, track legislation, and survey the positions of other legislators on pending legislation.
 They prepare briefings for their legislator and other office staff.

 3. Public Relations Specialist